Hacker News

 For this type of workflow the tools are a real time saver.
 I've yet to see any results for the other workflows.
 They usually just frustrate me by either starting to suggest nonsense code without full understanding, or its far too easy to bias the results and make them stuck in a pattern of thinking.

-6 hours ago by ryandrake
+8 months ago by ryandrake

 > I've changed my mind on that as well.
 I think that, generally, chat UIs are a lazy and not very user friendly.
 However, when coding I keep switching between two modes: